yoctoproject/poky/documentation/ref-manual/variables.rst

       .. note::

-         An easy way to see what overrides apply is to search for :term:`OVERRIDES` in the output of the ``bitbake -e`` command.
-See the ":ref:`dev-manual/debugging:viewing variable values`" section in the Yocto Project Development Tasks Manual for more information.
+         An easy way to see what overrides apply is to run the command ``bitbake-getvar -r myrecipe OVERRIDES``.
+See the
+         ":ref:`dev-manual/debugging:viewing variable values`" section in the Yocto Project Development Tasks Manual for more information.